 When a baby is born early, the organs haven’t fully developed and aren’t able to perform their normal functions.
 NICU staff will assess the baby’s ability to breathe, eat, stay warm, and perform other bodily functions to determine the best treatment options.

 Machines will also help the baby breathe, either by providing more oxygen or with a continuous positive airway pressure (C-PAP) machine.
-In extreme cases, the baby may be placed on a ventilator until able to breathe on her own.
+In extreme cases, the baby may be placed on a ventilator until able to breathe on their own.

 Babies who need more help staying warm are placed in an incubator.
 Parents are encouraged to be an active part of their baby’s care.

 Kangaroo care is one way parents can help their premature baby.
 Kangaroo care is a method of holding the baby to keep it warm, while giving skin-to-skin contact.
-Multiples may also be placed in the same bassinet in the NICU to maintain their experience in the womb.

 Jaundice, a yellowing of the skin and eyes, is another concern and is treated in the NICU with bililights.